catid/supercharger/README.md

 python launch_cluster.py
 ```

+The repo must be in the same place on all the machines, relative to ~.

 This will read `load_balancer_nodes.txt` and launch a server process on each node.
 As a pre-requisite, you'll want to first install and test the server on each node.
 And you'll need to have passwordless ssh access to each node with e.g. `ssh-copy-id`.